 Stabilize your cash flow

-You know that cash is king in your business, and cash flow issues are cited as the cause of business failure 82% of the time.
+You know that cash is king in your business, and cash flow issues are among the top three causes of stress for 76% of business owners who face them.

 When customers don’t pay on time, you need to stay afloat by finding money elsewhere.
-In fact, 57% of small business owners say they use personal funds to cover cash flow twice a year or more.
+In fact, 63% of small business owners say they use personal funds to cover cash flow at least once a year.
 Recurring payments happen predictably, leading to much more consistent and stable cash flow.

-How to set up recurring payments in QuickBooks
+Example of how to set up recurring payments

 - Select “New+” and choose “sales receipt.”